revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 Using a source code repository has many potential benefits for an organization, including:

-- **Concurrent Development:** Repositories usually allow multiple developers to make edits to different parts of the same program simultaneously.
-Developers can then merge their changes back into the main program.
+- **Concurrent Development:** Repositories usually allow multiple developers to make edits to different parts of the same program simultaneously.Developers can then merge their changes back into the main program.
-- **Increased Transparency:** Most source code repositories require a developer to check out, edit, and then check back in the part of the program he or she was editing.
-The repository records which developer made changes and when, resulting in a log of updates made to the program over time.
+- **Increased Transparency:** Most source code repositories require a developer to check out, edit, and then check back in the part of the program he or she was editing.The repository records which developer made changes and when, resulting in a log of updates made to the program over time.
-- **Version Control:** When developers make enough changes to a program stored in a source code repository, they can designate the updated program as a new “version” of the software.
-A repository also stores previous versions of a program, a feature that allows companies to restore a previous version if, for example, an update introduces a harmful bug.
+- **Version Control:** When developers make enough changes to a program stored in a source code repository, they can designate the updated program as a new “version” of the software.A repository also stores previous versions of a program, a feature that allows companies to restore a previous version if, for example, an update introduces a harmful bug.

 </blockquote>